 Now you have a good understanding of what a Digital Marketing portfolio is, here’s a list of what you need to include in it:

-CV / Resume: Add your Digital Marketing CV to your portfolio and explain your experience in greater detail.
-Be sure to include all the the usual information in a CV.
 If you need some guidance we’ve got some tips to help you write a Digital Marketing CV that stands out.

-Examples of your work: This is the section of your Digital portfolio where you highlight your most successful work by sharing examples of the best projects you’ve worked on.
+This is the section of your Digital portfolio where you highlight your most successful work by sharing examples of the best projects you’ve worked on.
 Explain your thought process and methodology behind each project and how successful it was.

-Testimonials: Sharing testimonials from previous colleagues, managers or companies you’ve worked for is a great way to build a strong first impression.
+Sharing testimonials from previous colleagues, managers or companies you’ve worked for is a great way to build a strong first impression.
 Positive testimonials help to establish your credibility and reliability.

 Now that you understand and know everything you need include – Here’s how you build a Digital Marketing portfolio that will grab the attention of anyone reading it: